 The Master’s and the Post-Graduate Certificate Programs prepare registered nurses as Nurse Educators, Nurses with Population Health experience and Nurse Practitioners (Family Nurse Practitioners, Adult Gerontology Primary Care Nurse Practitioner and Adult Gerontology Acute Care Nurse Practitioner Tracks.)

-The DNP program is designed to prepare graduates in advanced practice nursing specialties for careers in clinical practice with diverse populations, organizational and systems leadership in health care systems, and clinical nursing education in professional nursing programs
+The Doctor of Nursing Practice program is designed to prepare graduates in advanced practice nursing specialties for careers in clinical practice with diverse populations, organizational and systems leadership in health care systems, and clinical nursing education in professional nursing programs

-The PhD Program focuses on the development and transformation of scholars who will lead the discipline of nursing.
+The PhD in Nursing program focuses on the development and transformation of scholars who will lead the discipline of nursing.

 The mission, goals, and expected program outcomes of the Graduate School of Nursing and the UMass Medical School are congruent.